CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

   - This allows for new units of measurement to be easily added to the application.

+- **Utilise a New Development Workflow**

+  - In order to crack down on any holes in our clean architecture, we implemented a new workflow to follow for creating issues through to the merging of code.
+  - This had us starting by investigating into a potential issue within our code.
+Once a problem was found, rather than just coding it out, we first made a GitHub issue containing our analysis of the issue and suggesting a possible solution.
+  - Only once a solution was agreed upon and plan thought out could we begin implementing the fixes.
+  - This workflow ensured our solutions were tight and simple.
+Without this, we may have been tempted to just throw code at our problems which would only make it messier.

 ## SOLID Design Principles
 - **Single Responsibility Principle**
     - Our classes hold to a single responsibility, usually illustrated in its interface.